Orientation

 The State of the Field (2026)

-Prompt injection has been a known problem since September 2022.
-As of February 2026, there is still no complete solution.
+Prompt injection has been widely discussed since 2022.
+As of July 2026, there is still no general complete solution.

 The industry is shifting from "solve prompt injection" to "assume injection will happen, limit the damage."
 This is the same evolution web security went through - from "prevent all SQL injection" to defense in depth with parameterized queries, WAFs, least privilege, and monitoring.